(50 minutes each)

 Have you wanted to incorporate folk dance in your week and don’t know where to begin?
 Come join Susan in dancing.
 Learn some tips and resources to get your kids up and out of their chairs!

-Discover why Charlotte Mason thought nature study ‘is amongst the highest faculties of human intellect.’
+Discover why Charlotte Mason thought nature study ‘is amongst the highest faculties of human intellect’ and a ‘source of delight.’
 We’ll discuss the practicalities of making nature journaling a rewarding part of your homeschool traditions.
 Visual examples abound in this multi-media presentation, including using the journal for science, travel, vacations, fieldtrips, current events, copywork, art, and writing.

-The immersion portion of this workshop will include a drawing exercise and several writing activities.
+Cultivate your child’s sense of beauty with art appreciation.
 We’ll cover all the steps of Picture Study and creating a family Art Appreciation Notebook in this visually delightful presentation.
-Immersion activities, including drawing a memory sketch and several writing activities, will be interspersed throughout the workshop for a practical hands-on experience you can then use in your home.

 Round Table Discussions